mokbeili/medical-billing/mobile-app/AWS_TEXTRACT_README.md

 ### App Issues

-1. **Configuration Not Saving**
+1. **Configuration Not Loading**

-   - Check AsyncStorage permissions
+   - Check that `.env` file exists and has correct format
-   - Restart app after configuration
+   - Verify environment variable names are correct
-   - Clear app data and reconfigure
+   - Restart the development server after changing `.env`

 2. **OCR Not Working**
    - Verify image quality